Shane Jacobson

-Shane Jacobson (born 18 March 1970) is an Australian actor, director, writer, and comedian, best known as the "Dunny Man" for his performances as the eponymous character Kenny Smyth, a plumber working for a portable toilet rental company, in the 2006 film Kenny and the spin-off TV series, Kenny's World.
+Shane Jacobson is an Australian actor, entertainer, director, writer, and producer, best known as the "Dunny Man" for his performances as the eponymous character Kenny Smyth, a plumber working for a portable toilet rental company, in the 2006 film Kenny and the spin-off TV series, Kenny's World.
 In 2006, he won the Australian Film Institute's Award for Best Actor in a Leading Role for that performance.
 In 2017 and 2018 he presented Little Big Shots, on the Seven Network, based on the American series of the same title.
 In 2019, Jacobson became a judge on Australia's Got Talent.

 Career

 Jacobson began his career on the stage at the age of 10 with amateur theatre and the Melbourne Gang Show.
 At 18, he began his comedy career with regular theatre restaurant, musical theatre, stand-up and MC gigs.
 He was also hired to play to corporate functions, impersonating business icons and luminaries.

 In 1999, Jacobson received a regular segment on Melbourne's Gold FM radio station, called The 60 Minute Challenge.
 He also created the character voice of Sergio the Hairdresser, who featured regularly on Gold FM's Breakfast Show.
 Jacobson's focus eventually moved towards the camera and he began acting in music videos, short films and television commercials whilst continuing to perform audience warm-ups for major TV networks.
+Around this time, he had a bit part in the indie sci-fi film Narcosys alongside future National Workers Alliance founder Matt Trihey.

 In 2006, Jacobson starred in the Australian mockumentary film Kenny as Kenny Smyth, a Melbourne plumber who works for plumbing company Splashdown.
 The film was a critical and financial success, and is considered to be Jacobson's break-out role.
 In 2008, he reprised the role for Channel Ten's short-lived TV series Kenny's World.

 In 2007, Jacobson filmed two Australian feature films Cactus, directed by Jasmine Yuen-Carrucan and released in cinemas in May, and Newcastle, directed by Dan Castle and released later in 2008.

 In April 2008, he began his role of Nicely-Nicely Johnson in the major stage production Guys and Dolls.
 For this role, he won a 2008 Helpmann Award for "Best Supporting Actor in a Musical".